-The following are some of the most popular online consignment stores that boast brand name items at crazy discounted prices:
+The following are some of the most popular online consignment stores that boast brand name items at discounted prices:

-- Thredup. “… The world’s largest online secondhand shopping destination with thousands of like-new styles from your favorite brands at up to 90% off retail.”
+9. Thredup. “… The world’s largest online secondhand shopping destination with thousands of like-new styles from your favorite brands at up to 90% off retail.”

-- Swap.com.
+10. Swap.com.
 Mission: “To give our community of thrifters high-quality, affordable secondhand apparel for the whole family.”

-If you’d rather take your clothes to a brick and mortar store to get paid for your items today, you can take them to one of these second hand stores.
-While they generally will only pay you about a third of what they will be able to resell it for, you will walk out with cash in hand.
+If you’d rather take your clothes to a brick and mortar store to get paid for your items today, you can take them to one of these second-hand stores.
+While they generally only pay you about a third of what they will be able to resell it for, you will walk out with cash in hand.
 Here are a few of the top secondhand clothing stores with locations across the US.

-- Plato’s Closet
+13. Plato’s Closet

-- Clothes Mentor
+14. Clothes Mentor

-- Uptown Cheapskate
+15. Uptown Cheapskate

 How to Sell Clothes Online

-Ebay is a great marketplace to sell clothes online, as it’s been around longer than any other online reselling platform.
-Selling on Ebay is like hosting your own virtual garage sale.
+eBay is a great marketplace to sell clothes online, as it’s been around longer than any other online reselling platform.
+Selling on eBay is like hosting your own virtual garage sale.

-To get started, you will want to do a search on Ebay for previously sold listings that are the same or similar to the used clothing you’re trying to sell.
-Read about how to use Ebay in flea market flipping to learn how to price your items on Ebay.
+To get started, you will want to do a search on eBay for previously sold listings that are the same or similar to the used clothing you’re trying to sell.
+Read about how to use eBay in flea market flipping to learn how to price your items on eBay.